 This base of general knowledge provides students with a foundation in the natural and applied sciences, social sciences, mathematics, humanities, visual and performing arts, and the tools of language and thought.
-The TTUHSC Core Curriculum complies with 1997 Texas legislation that requires each state-supported institution to establish a core curriculum that encompasses, "basic intellectual competencies in . . . reading, writing, speaking, listening, critical thinking, and computer literacy.1"
+The TTUHSC Core Curriculum complies with 1997 Texas legislation that requires each state-supported institution to establish a core curriculum that encompasses, "basic intellectual competencies in . . . reading, writing, speaking, listening, critical thinking, and computer literacy."

-These courses or their equivalents may be taken at any regionally accredited college or university and should be completed with a grade of "C" or higher before enrolling at TTUHSC.
+These courses or their equivalents may be taken at any regionally accredited college or university.
 Students should choose only Core Curriculum courses that satisfy the requirements of their particular TTUHSC degree program, as different core courses may be required by different programs.